athompson36/psychosis/docs/ARCHITECTURE.md

 ## Overview

-This document describes the architecture decisions, patterns, and structure for the FS-Remote Hub - a mobile-first, Liquid Glass–themed control cockpit for remote development.
+This document describes the architecture decisions, patterns, and structure for Psychosis - a mobile-first, Liquid Glass–themed control cockpit for remote development.

 ---